Ty Wigginton: Baltimore Orioles

 On February 10, 2009, Wigginton signed a two-year contract with the Baltimore Orioles.

 He hit very well during the early stages of the 2010 season, batting .272 through his first 60 games and ranking eighth in the American League with 13 home runs.

-Wigginton was elected to his 1st All Star Game in 2010, being the lone Oriole representative.
+Wigginton was elected to his 1st All-Star Game in 2010, being the lone Oriole representative.
 Wigginton had started the season without a starting position in Baltimore.

 He split games between third base and first base following the trade of Miguel Tejada.

 Colorado Rockies

 On December 7, 2010, Wigginton signed a two-year deal with the Colorado Rockies with an option for a third year.

 On April 20, 2011, Wigginton collected his 1000th career hit, a home run off of Matt Cain of the San Francisco Giants.
 The home run was his first as a member of the Rockies.

 On June 28, 2011, Wigginton and Troy Tulowitzki helped the Rockies win 3–2 in 13 innings.
 Ty Wigginton was up at bat against Chicago White Sox reliever Will Ohman.
 Tulowitzki, at first, was off with the pitch.
 Wigginton flared a ball into center that dropped for a base hit.
 Brent Lillibridge picked it up as Tulowitzki tried to score the walk-off run.
 The throw to A. J. Pierzynski was off the line.
-Tulowitzki slid in to the plate just ahead of Pierzynski's tag to score the walk-off.
+Tulowitzki slid into the plate just ahead of Pierzynski's tag to score the walk-off.